praveen2p/exno1/README.md

-# Result
+# Result:

 Thus the programs are executed successfully.